jolpica/jolpica-f1/docs/endpoints/driverStandings.md

 ### position

-**Filters for only for the driver in a given position for a given year**
+**Filters for only the driver in a given position for a given year**

 `/{position}` -> ex: `/ergast/f1/2024/driverstandings/1/`